-ASSOCIATE IN ARTS Course No. Course Title Credit Hours DEGREE IN Fall FRESHMAN YEAR WR121 English Composition 3 BUSINESS BA101 Introduction to Business 4 ADMINISTRATION BATOT Literature Sequence 3 Mathematics Sequence 4 This two-year program is generally Electives 3 ransferable to four-year programs in 17 total Business Administration at senior institutions of the Oregon State Winter System of Higher Education CIS131 Computer Information Systems 4 Students should be able to complete WR122 English Composition 3 requirements for the baccalaureate SP111 Fundamentals of Speech 3 degree with two additional years of course work at those institutions.
-Literature Sequence 3 (Consult your faculty advisor for more Mathematics Sequence 4 detailed information on requirements 17 total or specific four-year institutions).
-If Spring - " ". • a student meets requirements for the first two years of any accredited WR123 English Composition 3 our-year institution offering a HE250 Personal Health 3 degree in Business Administration, BA222 Finance 3 he student may petition for adjustments in the Southwestern Literature Sequence 3 4 adjustments in the Southwestern Oregon Community College Mathematics Sequence 16 total Associate in Arts in Business SOPHOMORE YEAR 10 Iblai Administration Degree.
-Fall SOPHOWORE TEAR EC201 Principles of Economics 3 BA211 Principles of Accounting I 3 BA226 Business Law I 3 PE185 Physical Education 1 Social Science Sequence 3 Electives 3 16 total Winter EC202 Principles of Economics 3 BA212 Principles of Accounting II 3 BA232 Business Statistics I 3 PE185 Physical Education 1 Social Science Sequence 3 Can page 19 of the college entries for Electives 3 See page 18 of the college catalog for details of Associate in Arts Degree.
-Spring 16 total NOTE: Majors in this program EC203 Principles of Economics 3 must make å grade "C" or better in all courses.
-BA213 Principles of Accounting III 3 BA235 Business Statistics II 3 MINIMIM CREDITS NEEDED TO 004000 International Control of the Control ą
+ASSOCIATE IN ARTS DEGREE IN BUSINESS ADMINISTRATION

+This two-year program is generally transferable to four-year programs in Business Administration at senior institutions of the Oregon State System of Higher Education.
+Students should be able to complete requirements for the baccalaureate degree with two additional years of course work at those institutions.
+(Consult your faculty advisor for more detailed information on requirements for specific four-year institutions).
+If a student meets requirements for the first two years of any accredited four-year institution offering a degree in Business Administration, the student may petition for adjustments in the Southwestern Oregon Community College Associate in Arts in Business Administration Degree.

+See page 18 of the college catalog for details of Associate in Arts Degree.
+NOTE: Majors in this program must make a grade "C" or better in all courses.